What are the minimum system requirements for Knit?

 - Datamaton reserves the right to refuse returns that it deems to be fraudulent or excessive.

-To initiate a return, please send an email to Datamaton support (support at datamaton.com).
-Please include the name and email address you used to purchase Blob, your receipt ID and your Blob license key (this information is sent to you in your purchase confirmation email).
-Datamaton will process your return request within 4 weeks of receiving a complete refund request with all required documentation.
-Approved refunds will be made in the same method as payment unless you select to exchange the item.
+To initiate a return, please send an email to Datamaton support (firstname.lastname@example.org).
+Please include the name and email address you used to purchase Knit and your license key (this information is sent to you in your purchase confirmation email).
+We will process your return request within 4 weeks of receiving a complete refund request with all required documentation.
+Approved refunds will be made to the original method of payment.

 Date columns show dates in different colors.
 What do the different colors mean?